Anantha-Rao12/ComPhys/README.md

 <div align="center">

-# Computational Physics (PHY453) NPTEL
+# Computational Physics (PHY453) 2021

-This repository contains the assignments and solutions for the 3-credit Computational Physics (PHY453) course as part of my Major at IISER Pune.
-Video lectures of an older version of the same course is available on the National Programme on Technology Enhanced Learning (NPTEL) platform and can be viewed [here](https://nptel.ac.in/courses/115/106/115106118/).
-The course includes different modules dedicated to solving major problems in physics numerically.
+This repository contains the assignments and solutions for the 3-credit Computational Physics (PHY453) course as part of the Physics major track at IISER Pune in Spring 2021.
+Video lectures of an older version of the same course are available on the National Programme on Technology Enhanced Learning (NPTEL) platform and can be viewed [here](https://nptel.ac.in/courses/115/106/115106118/).
+The course includes different modules dedicated to solving problems in physics numerically.

-All code for problems are written in fortran95.
+All the code to solve problems are written in fortran95 in a readable format.
 We then use python and xmgrace for plotting and analysis.
-I have shared the assignments, my code to solve the problem, and the submiited files along with a README.pdf for each assignment.
+The repository contains the assignments, while the `Solutions` directory contains the code I wrote to solve the assignments.
+It also has most of the solution data files along with a README.pdf for each assignment.

 > Currently, I do not actively maintain this repository but will try my best to answer any queries.
 Feel free to ping me at [@anantharao00](https://twitter.com/anantharao00).
-You can freely fork or star this repo (:p)
+You can free to fork or star or download this repository (:p)

 </div>